AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 - `yarn prepublish` - build the extension with [esbuild][esbuild] (both client and server) and minify the code.
 - `yarn test-compile` - check if the code compiles with [TypeScript][typescript].

+## Updating integrated AGLint

+Here is a general workflow for updating the integrated AGLint version in the VSCode extension.

+> **Note**: VSCode extension has its own "integrated" version of AGLint.
+Technically, this is a bundled version of
+> AGLint with the extension.
+This is done to avoid the need to install AGLint separately, but the extension is capable
+> of using the external AGLint version if it is installed by some package manager.

+1. Update the AGLint version in the `server/package.json` file.
+Or just link the local AGLint repository, if it doesn't released yet on NPM.
+1. If there are some breaking changes in the AGLint API, update the server code accordingly and change the minimum supported AGLint version in the `server/index.ts` file (`MIN_AGLINT_VERSION` constant).
+1. Build the extension, or run it in debug mode in the Extension Development Host window (VSCode menu: `Run > Start Debugging` or just press the `F5` key).
+1. Test the builded extension with the new AGLint version by opening the test project (see `test/static` folder).
+1. If necessary, update the test project (eg. update the config file, add new example rules, etc.).

+## Testing production version

+Instead of running the extension in debug mode in the Extension Development Host window, you can test the production version of the extension.

+1. Build the extension with `yarn prod` command.
+This will generate a `vscode-adblock.vsix` file in the project root folder.
+1. Install the extension in your VSCode by opening the command palette (`Ctrl + Shift + P`) and selecting the "Extensions: Install from VSIX..." command.
+Then select the `vscode-adblock.vsix` file.
+1. Restart VSCode.
+1. Open the test project in VSCode (see `test/static` folder) and check if the extension works as expected.

 ## Releasing

 This section describes the release process for the new versions of the VSCode plugin.
 This process needs to be performed by maintainers only.

-- Fill the `CHANGELOG.md` file with the changes made since the last release by following the [Keep a Changelog][keep-a-changelog] rules.
+1. Fill the `CHANGELOG.md` file with the changes made since the last release by following the [Keep a Changelog][keep-a-changelog] rules.
-- Update the version number in the `package.json` file regarding the [semver][semver] rules.
+1. Update the version number in the `package.json` file regarding the [semver][semver] rules.
-- Commit changes as `Bump version to vX.X.X`.
+1. Commit changes as `Bump version to vX.X.X`.
-- Create a new tag with the version number (e.g. `vX.X.X`) to trigger the [release workflow][release-workflow].
+1. Create a new tag with the version number (e.g. `vX.X.X`) to trigger the [release workflow][release-workflow].
 The release workflow will automatically publish the new version to the [VSCode Marketplace][vscode-marketplace] and create a new release on GitHub with the changelog and the generated assets.